Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of our models, in their general form when no domain knowledge is provided: i.e., models made alternating conjunctive and disjunctive layers, with neurons of the form in \eqref{eq:neurons} or in \eqref{eq:neurons2}.
-We employ the Gödel trick and test the performance on several benchmark classification datasets.
-All experiments were conducted on a cluster node equipped with an Nvidia RTX A5000 with 60GB RAM.
+We employ the suggested compilations with the Gödel trick, and test the performance on several benchmark classification datasets.